-- (a) A broken shift means a shift worked by an employee that includes one or more breaks (other than a meal break) and where the span of hours is not more than 12 hours. - (b) Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with clause 33.2 Shiftwork, with shift allowances being determined by the commencing time of the broken shift. - (c) All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - (d) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.
+- (d) All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - (e) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.

-30 Saturday and Sunday work
+32. Saturday and Sunday Work

-- (a).
-Where an employee is rostered to work ordinary hours between midnight Friday and midnight Saturday, the employee will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - (b).
-Where an employee is rostered to work ordinary hours between midnight Saturday and midnight Sunday, all employees excluding home care employees will be paid a loading of 75% of their ordinary rate of pay for the hours worked during this period.

-- (c).
-Casual employees, will be paid in accordance with clauses 30 (a) and 30 (b).
-The rates prescribed in clauses 30 (a) and 30 (b) will be in substitution for and not cumulative upon the casual loading prescribed in clause 11.5 (b). - (d) These extra rates will be in substitution for and not cumulative upon the shift penalties prescribed at Clause 33 Shiftwork.
+- (a) Where an employee is rostered to work ordinary hours between midnight Friday and midnight Saturday, the employee will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - (b) Where an employee is rostered to work ordinary hours between midnight Saturday and midnight Sunday, all employees excluding home care employees will be paid a loading of 75% of their ordinary rate of pay for the hours worked during this period. - (c) Casual employees will be paid in accordance with Clauses 32(a) and 32(b).
+The rates prescribed in Clauses 32(a) and 32(b) will be in substitution for and not cumulative upon the casual loading prescribed in Clause 11.5 (b). - (d) These extra rates will be in substitution for and not cumulative upon the shift penalties prescribed at Clause 35 Shiftwork.